 Travel to the Solomon Islands: Things to Do

 If you are not into diving, you can surf the beautiful waves and surf conditions in many of Solomon Islands’ best beaches.
-However, since Solomon Islands is not that popular as a surfing destination, there are only a few tourists in the area to compete with.
+However, since the Solomon Islands is not that popular as a surfing destination, there are only a few tourists in the area to compete with.

 Whether you are looking to get the perfect tan or enjoy the ocean blue waters, it is easy to find a gorgeous beach in your travel to the Solomon Islands.
-You will find the best beaches for swimming in the islands of Gizo, Guadalcanal and Malaita.
+You will find the best beaches for swimming in the islands of Gizo, Guadalcanal, and Malaita.

 Solomon Islands is a great spot for those who consider fishing as their hobby.
-There is a huge bounty of fish species in the Solomon Islands such as sailfish, tuna and mackerel.
+There is a huge bounty of fish species in the Solomon Islands such as sailfish, tuna, and mackerel.